Each year in the United States, approximately 20,000 people are diagnosed with acute myeloid leukemia (AML), a cancer of the blood and bone marrow.

 Frequently Asked Questions

 The risk of foodborne infection can be reduced by avoiding foods that easily spoil or become moldy without an obvious change in smell or appearance.
-This includes berries that grow out of the ground and soft fruits that lack a thick peel.
+This includes berries that grow in the ground (such as strawberries and raspberries) and soft fruits that lack a thick peel.
 Undercooked ground beef, poultry and eggs should be avoided during treatment, as should buffets and salad bars.
-Q

 Q: I heard that mouth care is important during treatment for AML.
 What advice can you give me?